Strategic Priority 5: PASAI Secretariat capable of supporting Pacific SAIs

 (e) establishing an enhanced PASAI website

 Under the guidance of the Congress, the Governing Board sets PASAI’s direction and oversees the activities of its Secretariat.
-The Governing Board is responsible for formulating strategies and policies for the organization.
+The Governing Board is responsible for formulating strategies and policies for the organisation.
 The Board also approves the 3 year workplan and budget and the rules for the conduct of PASAI activities.

 Programmes for co-operative audits and peer reviews